Driving Safely with Your Dog

 As long as he’s staying in his place, gradually increase the length of your runs, sometimes giving him a click and treat when you’re stopped, sometimes not.
 When he’s ready, move to a parking lot with traffic, and practice there until you’re ready to face the real world.

--Pat Miller, CPDT, is Whole Dog Journal's Training Editor.
+Pat Miller, CPDT, is Whole Dog Journal's Training Editor.
 Miller lives in Hagerstown, Marland, site of her Peaceable Paws training center.
-For book purchasing or contact information, see "Resources".